TheArticKilla/Systemutvikling1-Prosjekt/readme.txt

 2. Alter the config file <database/Config.java> and insert jdbc driver and url.
 3. Add properties file named 'DatabaseLogin.properties' in the root folder.
   3.1 The properties file should have two lines only, the first line username for database, and the second is for password.
+4. May need to include library for JFoeniX 8.
+5. Java 8 is recommended.

 In-game tutorial on how to play the game.